 EMA also works with international partners to align the data requirements for certain aspects of the clinical development of new antibiotics in order to stimulate the development of new treatments.
 For more information, see Antimicrobial resistance: overview.

-In September 2015, the Agency released for public consultation a draft guideline on the use of pharmacokinetic and pharmacodynamic analyses in the development of antibiotics.
-The draft guideline provides guidance for medicine developers on how to conduct robust studies which could foster the development of new antibacterial agents including those that target multidrug resistant bacteria:
+EMA has published a guideline on the use of pharmacokinetic and pharmacodynamic analyses in the development of antibiotics.
+The guideline provides guidance for medicine developers on how to conduct robust studies which could foster the development of new antibacterial agents including those that target multidrug resistant bacteria:

 In November 2013, the Agency hosted a workshop, co-organised with the European Commission, to discuss regulatory options for approval of new antibiotics and actions that could be taken to increase the appropriate use of current antibiotics:

 - Best use of medicines legislation to bring new antibiotics to patients and combat the resistance problem (08/11/2013)